ut-ims-robotics/ros_training/source/day4/transforms.rst

     like in the previous task.

 4. Now you should see your *Range* moving.
+    You can disable IMU from the left side bar because it is not relevant anymore.

     If not, first check if your *Fixed Frame* is set to **map**.
     If it is and *Range* is not moving, go back and recheck the code and launch options.